Mexico Digital Nomad Visa Guide (2024)

 Accommodation prices in Mexico are pretty high compared to some other destinations popular among digital nomads.

-To get a 1-bedroom apartment in Mexico’s capital, Mexico City, you will need at least Mex$17,590 (~$1,000).
+To get a 1-bedroom apartment in Mexico’s capital, Mexico City, you will need around Mex$17,968.75 (~$900.62).
 The rent will be even higher if you look for a better-equipped or larger apartment.

-These rent prices place Mexico City and Tulum on the list of the most expensive destinations in the world.
-That is because these destinations are massively popular among tourists, and recently they have become popular among well-off digital nomads, as well.
+Mexico City and Puerto Vallarta are on the list of the most expensive destinations in the world.
+That is because these destinations are massively popular not only among tourists but also well-off digital nomads.

-In any case, Mexico City and Tulum are not the only destinations in Mexico, there are other interesting cities where digital nomads could live.
+However, these are not the only destinations in Mexico — there are other interesting cities where digital nomads could live.

 Therefore, let’s learn more about the average rent prices of 1-bedroom apartments in Mexico’s most popular cities.